frankframework/frank-manual/docs/source/gettingStarted/horizonsTransform.rst

 ..
 NOTE::

    The pipe shown above has attribute ``getInputFromSessionKey="originalMessage"``.
-   You may remeber session keys from section :ref:`gettingStartedLadyBug`.
-They are name/value pairs that accompany the message flowing throug the pipeline.
+   You may remember session keys from section :ref:`gettingStartedLadyBug`.
+They are name/value pairs that accompany the message flowing through the pipeline.
    The ``<XsltPipe>`` should not use the output of its predecessor with ``name`` attribute "insertBooking".
 The output of that pipe is an XML coming from the database that expresses the result of